 I decided to go online and download the popular and free software for playing mp3 files.
 While installing Winamp, I quickly proceeded through all the steps, and then, finally, the player was installed, and I was soon enjoying listening to my favorite music outdoors in my yard.

 Next morning, while reading the email from my friends, I suddenly noticed a strange pop-up saying that my Windows computer is infected with some E.tre456_worm_windows virus.
-I googled the problem and found out that this was a scam, so I ignored the alert.
+I googled the problem and found out this was a scam, so I ignored the alert.

-However, the pop-up kept bothering me periodically, and I was very distracted by it.
-Several of these alerts could pop up, randomly attacking my screen and producing the scary beep.
+The pop-up kept bothering me periodically, and I was very distracted by it.
+Several of these alerts could pop up, randomly attacking my screen and producing a scary beep.

-I additionally noticed that my browser acted in a very unusual way since all my search queries got redirected through Bing instead of Google Search.
+I also noticed that my browser acted very unusual since all my search queries got redirected through Bing instead of Google Search.
 Plus, I saw many ads and sudden pop-ups leading to filthy websites, for example, dating, gambling, adult games, and so on.

-I realized that something wrong was going on with my computer.
-I could never imagine that my brand new PC would be messed so much simply because of downloading the Winamp mp3 player through its non-official page.
+I realized something wrong was happening with my computer.
+I could never imagine that my new PC would be messed up so much simply because of downloading the Winamp mp3 player through its non-official page.

-I am not technically savvy when it comes to removing computer viruses.
-I thought my current security software was sufficient to prevent any malware attack, but it failed to do that.
-My browser’s continuous suspicious behavior brought me to the thought that some Trojan horse on my PCs makes it work this way.
+I am not technically savvy regarding removing computer viruses.
+I thought my current security software was sufficient to prevent any malware attack, but it failed.
+My browser’s continuous suspicious behavior made me think that some Trojan horse on my PC made it work this way.

 Looking for the information on Google about removing Trojans game me several links, one of them was recommending Loaris Trojan Remover.

-To be honest, I never heard of this program, but the research of the application on some forums finally convinced me to give it a try.
+To be honest, I had never heard of this program, but the research of the application on some forums finally convinced me to give it a try.